 Slowly, the door is being reopened on psychedelics with a renewed focus on its use as a treatment for patients with depression and anxiety.
 Without the hindrance of political interference as there was historically, there now appears to be a serious opportunity for these drugs to meet a major unmet need in the treatment of psychiatric disorders.

-Similar studies have been conducted in the US which also highlight ketamine’s potential as an antidepressant drug.
-A small clinical trial undertaken a few years ago at the University of California with eight chronically depressed individuals demonstrated that a low dose of ketamine was able to produce an antidepressant response within as little as twenty-four hours.
+Similar studies have been conducted in the US that also highlight ketamine’s potential as an antidepressant drug.
+A small clinical trial undertaken a few years ago at the University of California with eight chronically depressed individuals demonstrated that a low dose of ketamine was able to produce an antidepressant response within as little as 24 hours.
 The results were so astounding that the study was regarded with scepticism until another group replicated the findings with a larger group of participants.
-In this second study, seventy per cent of subjects responded to ketamine within twenty-four hours, with thirty per cent of those showing scores low enough to be considered in remission.
+In this second study, 70 per cent of subjects responded to ketamine within 24 hours, with 30 per cent of those showing scores low enough to be considered in remission.
 Other studies have also explored the efficacy of ketamine as treatment for patients with other psychiatric conditions including bipolar disorder, OCD (obsessive compulsive disorder) and PTSD (post-traumatic stress disorder).

 Ketamine was initially introduced as an anaesthetic in 1970.
 Inevitably, it made its way into the hands of rave partygoers and began to be used as a recreational drug.
 Its popularity along with its abuse potential led to it being classified as an illegal substance in 1991, with the exception of legally produced ketamine to be administered or prescribed only by doctors and vets for anaesthesia and pain relief.
 The success of the ketamine trial, however, may encourage government bodies in Australia and around the world to continue relaxing laws to allow medicinal use.